 Less risk of injury

 While I don’t have one of these yet, I have seen them used by others.
-The Amazon Dash allows users to say or scan items that they need and it will add them to the Amazon cart.
-While it does not automatically purchase items, and the user still has to adjust quantities, it is a great way to make sure you never run out of essential items.
-Users can also add items to AmazonFresh using the Amazon Echo/Amazon Alexa- read my full review of the device here.
+The Amazon Dash allows users to say or scan items that they need.
+The device will add the items to the Amazon cart.
+While it does not automatically purchase items, it is a great way to make sure you never run out of essential items.
+Users can also add items to AmazonFresh using the Amazon Echo/Amazon Alexa.

 It saves money

 Instead of buying whatever I see first or what is easiest to reach, I am able to compare prices by ounce or unit of identical products and determine what size best meets my needs.
 I also don’t worry as much about impulse purchases.
-I order items about three times a month and stock up on things like protein bars using the service as well.
+I order items about three times a month from AmazonFresh.